axiomhq/axiom-cloudwatch-forwarder/docs/terraform.md

 }
 ```

-4. Create a CloudFormation stack resource and add the stack URL as a template body:
+4. Create a CloudFormation stack resource and add the **Forwarder** stack URL as a template body:

 ```hcl
 resource "aws_cloudformation_stack" "axiom_cloudwatch_lambda_forwarder" {